What You Must Know to Avoid Financial Ruin & Get What You Deserve

 These are the four basic components of Medicare.
 On the surface, it may seem simple and look like coverage is all-inclusive.
 But it’s not.

 The reality is that many traditional Medicare beneficiaries also rely on other sources of coverage to supplement their Medicare benefits.
-Most types of supplemental coverage pay some or all of Medicare Part A and Part B cost-sharing requirements.
+Most types of supplemental coverage pay some or all of Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B cost-sharing requirements.
 In some cases, supplemental coverage pays for benefits that Medicare does not.

 Unfortunately, nearly 1-in-5 people with traditional Medicare benefits, about 6.1 million people, have no supplemental coverage.
 This situation often leads to financial disaster.
 To understand how millions of people with Medicare get in trouble, let me share a brief story; a situation I hope you can avoid.